lisardop/GSoC2021/README.md

 - Do not reach more than 40 GB of virtual disk availability.
 - Aztec hieroglypghs website is developed with Drupal 7.

-At the end these were the features:
+At the end these were the features (development environment):

 - User access via 5000 port (i.e. http://127.0.0.1:5000/)
 - User can select multiple images (png, jpg, jpeg, gif or webp only)